Palmwood shipwreck

 Artifacts recovered from the wreck include two unique examples of 17th-century clothing, one a satin silk damask dress such as would have been worn by the very wealthy for everyday occasions and the other a silk and silver wedding dress.
-The dresses are highly unusual examples of 17th-century clothing.
 Both dresses, along with other artifacts found in the wreck, are on display at the Kaap Skil museum in Texel.

 Ship and voyage

 The ship, whose name is unknown, is believed to have voyaged in the 17th century, around 1650 or 1660.
 It sank off the eastern coast of Texel sometime after 1636.